rjhosler/IUPUI-REU/README.md

 ### References
 * Mohler, George, and P. Jeffrey Brantingham.
 “Privacy Preserving, Crowd Sourced Crime Hawkes Processes.”
 2018 International Workshop on Social Sensing (SocialSens), 28 May 2018, doi:10.1109/socialsens.2018.00016.
 * Cuturi, Marco, and Arnaud Doucet.
 “Fast Computation of Wasserstein Barycenters.”
 Proceedings of the 31st International Conference on Machine Learning, JMLR W&CP 32 (2) 2014, 14 June 2014, doi:arXiv:1310.4375v3 [stat.ML] .

+### Citation
+* [Please cite this paper](https://github.com/rjhosler/IUPUI-REU/blob/master/RaspBary.pdf) if you plan on using this software in an academic project.